Essay Writing: Traffic Signals for the Reader

 Give the reader direction in your term paper

-From the outset, he or she'll want a roadmap.
+From the outset, he or she will want a roadmap.
 What lies ahead?
 In the first paragraph of your essay, you'll need to give Dear Reader a summary look at where she is going.
 That's the only way she's going to feel safe and secure about making her way through the verbal landscape of your term paper.
-Just a few sentences will do; consider the following example:

-"The aardvark and its sleeping habits, its diet, and its play will be discussed, with examples from species found on the African continent."
+Just a few sentences or a thesis statement will do; consider the following example: "The aardvark and its sleeping habits, its diet, and its play will be discussed, with examples from species found on the African continent."

 Keep your reader on track with traffic signals